Project: Champions of LOVE

 After my treatment was selected, my writer, Kyla Romero, and I wrote 5 interconnected stories with characters from our top tourism markets.
 After making a few revisions and doing research backing up the rationale of our concept and story.
 I proceeded to make the storyboard with my storyboard artist, Ruel Enoya II.

-Pre-Production - Since I was also the producer, I did all the budgeting, and scheduling, and hired all the necessary crew to make this project go smoothly.
+Pre-Production — Since I was also the producer, I did all the budgeting, scheduling, and hired all the necessary crew to make this project go smoothly.
 I also worked with some of the top modeling agencies to get the perfect casts to play the roles.

 If you need a director/producer for your video production needs, feel free to contact me anytime.
 I would love to collaborate with you and make your project a reality.